Free E-Mail

 God also tests us in order to show off our character to others.
 Job doesn't understand why he was suffering, but in God's eyes, his faithfulness is a showpiece of character that Satan's attacks cannot undermine.
 Abraham's faith on Mt.
 Moriah has inspired countless generations to a faith in God and a commitment to God that goes beyond the ordinary.
 As we deal with life's struggles, we are scrutinized by the world around us, who are hoping against hope to see a person of character remain true to God even through pain and struggle.
 Our actions speak much louder at such times than our words ever can (Matthew 5:13-16).
 And our confidence in God and words of testimony after such a trial of our faith bring glory to God.

-But in the midst of trails we wonder Why?
+But in the midst of trials, we wonder Why?
 We seek to find meaning in our trials.
 Sometimes, as in Abraham's case, God explains a bit of the purpose.
 At other times, we just don't know, but we continue to trust that in this circumstance God will fulfill his word: "And we know that in all things God works for the good of those who love him, who have been called according to his purpose" (Romans 8:28).

 Q1.
 What effect does Satan want trials to have in our life?
 What effect does God want them to have?
 The effect really depends upon how we respond to the trial.
 Have you ever been through a trial that strengthens and invigorates you at the end?
 Have any of your trials inspired others or have you been inspired by another's trial?